DavidRC-Projects/Approval_Predict/README.md

 ## Project Terms & Jargon

-- An **applicant** is a person who has submitted a loan application to the financial institution.
+- An **applicant**:  Person who has submitted a loan application to the financial institution.
-- An **approved loan** is a loan application that has been accepted by the institution and will receive funding.
+- An **approved loan**: Loan application that has been accepted and will receive funding.
-- A **rejected loan** (or rejected application) is a loan application that has been denied by the institution.
+- A **rejected loan**: Loan application that has been rejected and has been denied for funding.
-- **Credit score** is a numerical representation of an applicant's creditworthiness.
+- **Credit score**: Numerical representation of an applicant's creditworthiness.
-- **Points** (mortgage points or discount points) are fees paid upfront to reduce the interest rate on a loan.
+- **Points**: Mortgage points are fees paid upfront to reduce the interest rate on a loan.
 One point equals 1% of the loan amount.
-- **Years employed** refers to the length of time an applicant has been with their current employer, which is used to assess employment stability.
+- **Years employed**: The length of time an applicant has been with their current employer, which is used to assess employment stability.
-- **Loan-to-income ratio** (LTI) compares the loan amount to the applicant's income.
+- **Loan-to-income ratio(LTI)**: Compares the loan amount to the applicant's income.
+This helps assess risk and affordability.